 - Having had testicular cancer before

-- Being of a certain race/ethnicity
+- Being of a particular race/ethnicity

 - Body size

 - Some men with testicular cancer have no symptoms at all, and their cancer is found during medical testing for other conditions.
-Sometimes imaging tests done to find the cause of infertility can uncover a small testicular cancer.
+Sometimes imaging tests to find the cause of infertility can uncover a small testicular cancer.